You may be thinking it's impossible to open a restaurant with low risk and low capital. Here's why that's a myth.

 Why open a ghost kitchen?

-With ghost kitchens, you only need a small upfront investment to get started with your commercial kitchen, whereas opening a brick-and-mortar location means you’re likely spending $500K or more just on a buildout of the space itself.
-And since your investment is lower, you’ll see an ROI much faster (think 6 months, rather than 5 years).2 With a much lower cost to get started, your risk is lower, too.
+With ghost kitchens, you only need a small upfront investment to get started with your commercial kitchen, whereas opening a brick-and-mortar location means you’re likely spending $500K or more just on a buildout of the space itself, not to mention securing restaurant insurance.2 With a much lower cost to get started, your risk is lower, too.

 With a typical restaurant, you’d also need a large front-of-house team for dine-in guests.
 But with ghost kitchens, you only need as few as 3 to 5 back-of-house staff members total.